exonum/exonum-btc-anchoring/DEPLOY.md

 ```shell
 bitcoind --daemon
 ```
-Downloading and indexing of the bitcoin blockchain may take a lot of time, especially for the `mainnet`.
+Downloading and indexing of the bitcoin blockchain may take a lot of time, especially for the mainnet.

 ***Note!** If you connect `bitcoind` node to the existing validator you must import current `anchoring` address by the `importaddress` rpc call.
-You can obtain current `anchoring` address via [`exonum-dashboard`][exonum:dashboard].*
+You can obtain current anchoring address via [`exonum-dashboard`][exonum:dashboard].*

 ## Testnet deployment